-The belt diagram for the 3.0, 3.3L and 3.8 Liter V6 is above.
-Now lets get back to the Dodge V6 with the issue and an important tip for doing the job.
-The Chrysler town and country, Dodge Caravan and Voyager are some of the most popular autos ever produced.
+Now lets get back to the Dodge V6 with all of the problems and an important tip for removing some pain when doing the job.
+The Chrysler Town and Country, Dodge Caravan and Voyager have a tendency to throw the serpentine belt after driving through a puddle.

 In my opinion this problem is not limited to minivans.
-If you have a 3.0L 3.3 liter or 3.8L v6 in any Chrysler vehicle this kit can be the solution for the belt popping off or squeak noise at low rpm.
-I say any vehicle because the kit is advertised for minivan owners.
+If you have a V6 in a Chrysler product this kit is the solution for the belt popping off.
+It can also get rid of that annoying squeak noise at low rpm.
+I say any vehicle, because the kit is advertised for minivan owners only.

-It will fit most cars with these engines that fall within the range.
-If you are a Caravan owner then you might have seen your belt come off when the van goes through a deep puddle or heavy snow.
+However, it will fit most cars with these engines that fall within the application range.
+If you're a Caravan owner then you've probably seen your belt shred like cheese or come off completely when the van goes through a deep puddle or heavy snow.
 This enhancement kit solves the problem for good.

 Every time my neighbor's minivan would go through a deep puddle it would take off the engine belt.
 Before discovering the gates solution kit and reinstalling it several times as well as replacing the serpentine belt along with the standard off the shelf tensioner this problem continued.